GuiMarion/Musical-Needleman/README.md

 The result of long computations are saved in Data/ you can easily open them with pickle.

 Finaly, Rapport/ contains a pdf report in french and the .tex source, in wich we explain the methology and design choices.

+## Licence

+Everything in this repository is free, you can use it for any purpose as long as you cite the repository somewhere.
+For any request or question, feel free to contact me.